-Washington State ADU Laws, Costs & Permit Guide (2026)
+Washington ADU Laws & Permit Guide (2026)

 Washington State expanded ADU rights significantly in 2023, requiring most cities to allow ADUs statewide and limiting fees and owner-occupancy requirements.